mmcg/tsla-grid-sim/tsla-grid.md

 had some pretty wild weather as well - it's not clear whether 2018 can be discounted completely.

-Note that `CENT` and `MIDA` (and gridwatch) were the only regions that had ranges discarded for lack of data; not coincidentally they have outlier estimated storage requirements.
+Note that `CENT` and `MIDA` (and, originally, gridwatch) were the only regions that had ranges discarded for lack of data; not coincidentally they have outlier estimated storage requirements.
 They each appear to have 2-3 months of bad data at the start of the reporting period (see `eia_csv_by_month` in the code).
-Here are the date ranges that were dropped (as well as their durations - in hours for the US files and in 5 minute increments for GridWatch):
+Here are the date ranges that were dropped (as well as their durations in hours):

 ```
 $ python3 tsla-grid-sim.py | grep -E ' Data:|points: \[\('